astral-sh/uv/docs/guides/tools.md

 $ uv tool install ruff
 ```

-When a tool is installed, its executables are placed in a `bin` directory in the `PATH` which allows the tool to be run without uv (if it's not on the `PATH`, we'll warn you).
+When a tool is installed, its executables are placed in a `bin` directory in the `PATH` which allows the tool to be run without uv.
+If it's not on the `PATH`, a warning will be displayed and `uv tool update-shell` can be used to add it to the `PATH`.

 After installing `ruff`, it should be available: